it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 According to the curse rules all group members have to use the personal GitHub repository to share the source code.
 One repository per working group (a pair) is expected but **each course participant must complete this task**.
 The task evaluation doesn't contribute to the final course grade.
 Read carefully the description of the task [Create Repository](https://ife.edu.p.lodz.pl/mod/assign/view.php?id=20097).
 The description contains a link to a video recorded already to provide a basic introduction.
 Submit the task as soon as possible.

 - **NOTE: It doesn't contribute to the final curse grade but failure to report the completion of the task up to the 6th week of classes is considered a resignation from completing the course**.

+## Activity points final summary

+It was the last opportunity to gather activity points.
+Provide the total in the online text window using the following template:

+`Total= <scores>`

+and submit the task as soon as possible but not later than Sunday, 27 June 2021, 12:00 AM.